-The ability of a powerful EMP to destroy all electronics has been known to nuclear physicists since the first nuclear explosion was performed in 1945 on the Alamogordo range, New Mexico (project "Trinity").
+The ability of the powerful electromagnetic pulse, generated upon the high-altitude electromagnetic pulse - HEMP (or simplified EMP) to destroy all electronics, has been known to nuclear physicists since the first nuclear explosion was performed in 1945 on the Alamogordo range, New Mexico (project "Trinity").
 Upon the explosion, all apparatus that was meant to monitor the explosion parameters became inoperative.
-Upon all further test explosions performed in all countries, EMP was registered precisely, and was followed with the analysis and study of the parameters.
+Upon all further test explosions performed in all countries, that electromagnetic pulse was registered precisely and was followed with the analysis and study of the parameters.

-An additional experimental high-altitude nuclear explosion named "K-3" was performed in the Soviet Union (at Kazakhstan, 180 kilometers [km] west of Dzhezkazgan town) on Oct.
-22, 1962, (300 kiloton [kt] yield at altitude 290 km).
-According to data, published by V. M. Loborev (Figure 1), the EMP impact caused failures in the operation of air defense radar located about 1,000 km away.
-An underground power cable with a length of 1,000 km, passing at a depth of about 1 meter (m) and connecting towns Tselinograd and Alma-Ata, was put out of action.
-Breakdowns of ceramic insulators resulting in short-circuits were observed on 35-kV electric overhead power lines, in some areas.
+Additional experimental high altitude nuclear explosion named "K-3" was performed in the Soviet Union (at Kazakhstan, 180 km west of Dzhezkazgan town) on October 22, 1962 (300 kt yield, at altitude 290 km).
+According to data, published by V. M. Loborev [1], Fig. 1.
+EMP impact caused failures in the operation of Air Defense radar located about 1,000 km away.
+An underground power cable with a length of 1,000 km, passing at a depth of about 1 m and connecting towns Tselinograd and Alma-Ata, was put out of action.
+Breakdowns of ceramic insulators resulting in short-circuit were observed on 35 kV electric overhead power lines, in some areas.
 The insulators were so damaged that the wires fell to the ground.
+Electromagnetic pulse caused fires due to short-circuit in electric appliances.
+A power generator which was connected to an underground power cable was knocked out of service at one of power plants in Karaganda town, relay protection (even old electromechanical type, not modern EMP sensitive microprocessor based!) was triggered resulting in switching the power generator off at another power plant.
+A slow geomagnetic component of EMP induced a short current pulse with an amplitude of several thousand Amps, as well as a long (more than 20 sec) current pulse, rated 4 Amps.
+This led to dieselgenerator damage and triggering of protection devices mounted over a 570 km above-ground telephone line.
+There is also information about some breakages of electronic equipment, occurred at Baikonur Cosmodrome.

-1. Damaged electric equipment affected by EMP during a nuclear high-altitude test explosion performed under the "K-3" project in Kazakhstan in 1962 (based on data published in V. M. Loborev's report presented at the EUROEM International conference in France in 1994).
-Source: Vladimir Gurevich, PhD
+Fig. 1.
+Damaged electric equipment affected by HEMP during nuclear high-altitude test explosion performed under "K-3" project in Kazakhstan in 1962 (based on data published in V. M. Loborev's report presented at EUROEM International conference in France in 1994).